Sumu09/Sumu09/README.md

 - 💬 Ask me about **anything!
 I'm eager to share what I know and learn from everyone I meet.**

-- ⚡ Fun fact **I love talking about space, movies, and series—so feel free to hit me up on that!**
+- ⚡ Fun fact **I love talking about space, movies, and shows—so feel free to hit me up on that!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">